Brain Mapping/ qEEG

 In the U.S. there are only 10 other facilities who have this updated and progressive health option.
 There are 30 years of research available under both titles Brain Mapping and qEEG.

-Neurofeedback is a cutting edge drug-free technique used to train the self regulatory power of the brain.
-It is based on the idea that by using electroencephalogram (EEG) device with specialized computer software it is possible to detect where the brain is going ‘off track’ and to train it towards enhanced stability and improved function.
+Neurofeedback is a cutting-edge drug-free technique used to train the self-regulatory power of the brain.
+It is based on the idea that by using electroencephalogram (EEG) device with specialized computer software it is possible to detect where the brain is going off track and to train it towards enhanced stability and improved function.
 Training is not consciously demanding, all the subject has to do is to watch a computer game, movie, or listen to tones and the brain does the rest.
-The technology is non-invasive and can be used with all age groups.
+The technology is non-invasive and can be used for all age groups.

 - Enhance attention span and focus

 - Encourages friendships and socializing

 How long does the training take?
 Sessions are usually one to three times per week, but each person is different.
 Some receive benefit almost immediately while others may need a series of sessions to stabilize their brainwave activity.
 The number of sessions depends on the type of problem, the age of the person, and many other factors.
 Typically ADD requires about 20-30 sessions.
 Application for alcoholism takes 30 to 40 sessions

 How can I expect to feel after a session?
 Depending on what frequency is being trained, clients generally report feeling more relaxed and focused after their sessions.